Coffee Cupping: How to Professionally Taste Coffee at Home?

 Professionals evaluate 10 parameters, but for a home start, this "Big Five" is enough:

-- Aroma (Dry and Wet): How does the coffee smell right after grinding, and how does the scent change after adding water?
+- Aroma (Dry and Wet): How does the coffee smell right after grinding, and how does it change after adding water?

 - Flavor: The main impact.
 Do you taste fruits, nuts, caramel, or perhaps earthy notes?

-- Acidity: Is it "bright" and juicy (like fresh juice), or flat and irritating?
+- Acidity: Is it "bright" and juicy (like fresh juice), or flat and dull?

-- Body (Texture): Does the brew resemble a light tea, or is it thick and oily?
+- Body (Mouthfeel): The texture.
+Does the brew resemble a light tea, or is it thick, syrupy, and coating?

 Cupping in Your Kitchen (Step-by-Step Guide)